dsl2l2017/dsl2l2017.github.io/index.md

 ## Rules	for	Success	(Student	Responsibilities)
 This	course	has	three	important	rules.
-If	you	choose	to	follow	these	rules,	your	odds	of	learning	the material	and	earning	a	good	grade	in	this	class	will	improve	greatly	(these	rules	will	also	help	you succeed	in	your	other	classes).
+If	you	choose	to	follow	these	rules,	your	odds	of	learning	the material	and	earning	a	good	grade	in	this	class	will	improve	greatly.
-1. **Do the work**.
+1. **Work**.
 To	succeed	in	this	class,	you	must	choose	to	do	your	very	best on all	your	assignments.
 See	the [course	Assignments](/assignments.html), for additional information on	completing	assignments.
 2.	**Participate	actively**.
 To	succeed	in	this	class,	you	must	choose	to	stay	focused	and	involved,	offering	your	best	comments,	questions,	and	answers.
 This	is	a	seminar	class,	not	a	lecture	class
 –	active	discussion	is	expected	of	all	students.
 3. **Respect**.
 You	will	be	exposed	to	a	variety	of	viewpoints,	values	and	opinions	in	college	that	will	differ